-If a pupil becomes unwell during the school day, they should inform their teacher who will refer them to the Medical Room.
-If the pupil is not well enough to stay in school, we will contact parents (or emergency contact number if parents cannot be contacted) asking for the pupil to be collected and taken home.
-If it is an emergency matter, we may refer the pupil directly for further medical help, contacting a parent as soon as possible.
+If a student becomes unwell during the school day, they should inform their teacher who will assess if it is an emergency and then call a First Aider to the room.
+If the student is not well enough to stay in school, we will contact parents (or emergency contact number if parents cannot be contacted) asking for the student to be collected and taken home.
+If it is an emergency matter, we may refer the student directly for further medical help, contacting a parent as soon as possible.

-It is also requested that if possible asthma sufferers could supply a spare inhaler, clearly named and with a long expiry date, in case they forget to bring one into school.
+It is also requested that asthma sufferers provide a spare inhaler, clearly named and with a long expiry date, in case they forget to bring one into school.

 If your child requires an Epipen (allergy pen), they must carry one with them at all times.
 Please also provide a spare one that can be held in the Medical Room.
 Please also ensure that these are in date.